scientifichackers/zproc/docs/user/state_watching.rst

         sleep(2)

-This way, the events are stored in a *buffer*, so that your code **doesn't miss any events**.
+This way, the events are stored in a *queue*, so that your code **doesn't miss any events**.

 *like a normal youtube video, where you won't miss anything, since it's buffering.*